Karachi: Religion

 With a capacity of 800,000 worshippers, Grand Jamia Mosque is the largest mosque in Pakistan and 3rd largest in the world.

 St. Patrick's Cathedral, built-in 1881, serves as the seat of the Archdiocese of Karachi.

 The Swaminarayan Temple is the largest Hindu temple in Karachi.

 Karachi is a religiously homogeneous city with more than 96 per cent of its population adhering to Islam.
 Karachiites adhere to numerous sects and sub-sects of Islam, as well as Protestant Christianity, and community of Goan Catholics.
-The city also is home to large numbers of Hindus, and a small community of Zoroastrians and Parsi's.
+The city also is home to large numbers of Hindus, and a small community of Zoroastrians and Parsis.
 According to Nichola Khan Karachi is also the world's largest Muslim city.
 Prior to Pakistan's independence in 1947, the religious demographics of the city was estimated to be 51.1% Hindu, 42.3% Muslim, with the remaining 7% primarily Christians (both British and native), Sikhs, Jains, with a small number of Jews.
 Following the independence of Pakistan, the vast majority of Karachi's Sindhi Hindu population left for India while Muslim refugees from India, in turn, settled in the city.
 This mass migration dramatically changed the religious demographics of the city.